hyunkyu-Park/66DaysOfData/README.md

 __Day 54__

   ㆍSaw all the lectures about Tree, binary tree, and binary search tree. and I realized that I should sketch every cases when I do something complicated in computer science.
 If I just start without plan, its not easy to reveal the issue when it occurs.
 To implement the binary search tree, I made 'insert', 'search', and 'delete' functions which are the main factors in data structure.
 In delete function, it has various type of cases so that I drew all cases that could occur before I start coding.

+__Day 55__

+  ㆍ2AI(AAI) Storytelling Education was officially commissioned by the Office of Education.
+It would be supposed to progress in online, but schools asked for the first class to be conducted offline.
+So we had quick meeting to schedule classes.
+I might be in charge of Tuesday, Wednesday, and Thursday classes.
+Since it's my first public education, I should pay more attention to the class.
+  ㆍStudied the data structure named 'Heap'.
+It was my last lecture in data structure.
+Heap is a bit complicating based on Tree data structure, it contains a number of different cases.
+I am planning to review the entire data structure tomorrow.
+I am so proud that I studied the data structure hard for 3 weeks.
+I'm sure it will be a great help in my future.